American with 13-meter nails breaks world record and reveals why she hasn't cut them in 25 years

 Even with the limitations, she said in an interview with the Guinness organization that she has no intention of cutting her nails.
 Even if it was for money:

 — I think my nails are pretty.
-To someone else they might not be, but to me they are,” Diana said.
+For someone else they might not be, but for me they are,” Diana said.

 According to the Guiness organization, the last time Diana cut her nails was in 1997.
 Twenty-five years ago, she stopped the habit because of the death of her daughter Latisha.
 When the girl was 16 years old, she suffered an asthma attack in her sleep and could not resist.